A randomized algorithm for simultaneously diagonalizing symmetric matrices by congruence: Introduction

 A family of real symmetric $n\times n$ matrices $(A_1,\ldots, A_d)$ is called \emph{simultaneously diagonalizable by congruence} (SDC) if there is an invertible matrix $X$ such that $X^T A_k X$ is diagonal~\cite{Bustamante2020,jiang16,LeNguyen2022}.
 Under the stronger assumption that $X$ is orthogonal, such a family is usually called jointly diagonalizable (JD), which is equivalent to assuming that it is commuting.
 In the signal processing community, it is more common to refer to SDC as non-orthogonal joint diagonalization~\cite{Ablin19,absil06,Afsari08,Bouchard18, BSSsurvey}.
 In this work, we extend our previous study~\cite{hekressner2024randomized} on randomized methods for JD to SDC.

 SDC problems arise in a wide range of applications.
 Classically, in Blind Source Separation (BSS)~\cite{BSSsurvey} signal reconstruction is performed by applying SDC to covariance matrices associated with the observed noisy signals.
-It also plays a crucial role in robust Canonical Polyadic (CP) decomposition of tensors, see for example~\cite[Algorithm 3.1]{delathauwer06}.
+It also plays a crucial role in robust Canonical Polyadic (CP) decomposition of tensors, see~\cite[Algorithm 3.1]{delathauwer06} and Section~\ref{subsec:cpd} below.
 Recent applications of SDC include transfer learning \cite{Zhang22}, remote sensing~\cite{Khachatrian2021}, and quadratic programming \cite{jiang16,LeNguyen2022}.

 Due to noise caused by, e.g., modeling, estimation or round-off errors, the SDC assumption is virtually never satisfied in practice.
 Instead, one encounters a family $(\tilde A_1, \ldots, \tilde A_d) = ( A_1+ \epsilon E_1, \ldots, A_d+\epsilon E_d)$ that is \emph{nearly SDC}, that is, the members $A_k$ of an underlying (unknown) SDC family are perturbed by error matrices $\epsilon E_k$.
 Most existing algorithms for addressing such SDC problems proceed by considering an optimization problem of the form